 Enjoy your dinner in the cool evening air come rain or shine.
 Eating meals outside is even better for your health and digestion, so what’s not to love?

 3. Read a book

 4. Spending some time by yourself with your cat or dog is the ideal way to strengthen your relationship.
-You can stroll about your neighborhood for a long or short time.
+You can stroll about your neighbourhood for a long or short time.